SvenPfiffner/PyParticle/README.md

 PyParticle is an educational rendering framework that:
 - 💡 Renders particle-based simulations in real-time using path tracing
-- 🎮 Lets you explore scenes interactively (mouse + WASD camera)
+- 🎮 Lets you explore scenes interactively (mouse + WASD controlled camera)
 - 🧪 Allows you to create custom simulations just by overwriting particle initialization and update logic
 - 🎥 Captures screenshots and videos at the press of a button